Friday, 7 June 2013

 If you want to use the Black as anything more than just a very small computer (and you should), pinmuxing is going to be very important.
 Essentially, every pin on the GPIO headers on the Black do multiple things, depending on what mode you have them set to.
 Therefore, if you want to use a pin as an output, you need to set it to the correct mode.
 Using the Linux 3.8 kernel means interfacing with the new device tree.
 In general, this is a good thing.
 It standardises hardware initialisation across any embedded Linux system, meaning that you only write drivers once, and then use them forever more.
 Even better, all the required drivers are already written, we just need to know how to play with them.
 So, some steps and discussion.

-introduce some shorthand to save typing:
+First, we introduce some shorthand to save typing:

 export SLOTS=/sys/devices/bone_capemgr.8/slots